cosmos/ethermint/x/evm/spec/01_concepts.md

 ## State Object

-`stateObject` represents an Ethereum account which is being modified.
+A `stateObject` represents an Ethereum account which is being modified.
 The usage pattern is as follows:

 * First you need to obtain a state object.